apache/pulsar/site2/docs/adaptors-kafka.md

 ## Using the Pulsar Kafka compatibility wrapper

-In an existing application, change the regular Kafka client dependency and replace it with the Pulsar Kafka wrapper.
+In an  application, change the regular Kafka client dependency and replace it with the Pulsar Kafka wrapper.
 Remove the following dependency in `pom.xml`:

 ```xml
 <dependency>